 [Section 160AA inserted by No. 8 of 2010 s.
 19.]

 160A.
-Immunity of Minister and officials
+Immunity of Minister, wardens and officials

 No liability shall attach to the Minister, a warden or any official of the Department, any authorised person under this Act or any person acting with the authority or on the direction of the Minister, a warden or the Director General of Mines, or the LAA Minister in good faith and in the exercise or purported exercise of a power or in the discharge or purported discharge of a duty under this Act.